mrisher/smtp-sts/reporting.md

    Interoperability considerations:  n/a

    Security considerations: GZIP format doesn't provide encryption.
+See also
-      Each individual media type registered with a +gzip suffix can have additional security considerations.
+      security considerations of [@?RFC6713].
+Each individual media type registered with a +gzip suffix can have additional security considerations

    Contact: art@ietf.org